nextcloud/documentation/admin_manual/configuration/configuration_database.rst

 How can I find out if a created user can access a database?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiet way to test if a database can be accessed is by starting the
+The easiest way to test if a database can be accessed is by starting the
 command line interface:

 **SQLite**::